 VAMP April 2026 Update: North America 1.5% Excessive Threshold

-Visa tightened the North America VAMP excessive threshold from 1.8% to 1.5% effective April 2026.
-For merchants who previously sat comfortably in the 1.5% to 1.8% band, the change is overnight: Standard or Above Standard one month, Excessive the next.
+Visa tightened the merchant excessive VAMP ratio threshold from 2.2% to 1.5% for the US, Canada, Europe and AP, effective 1 April 2026.
+For merchants who previously sat in the 1.5% to 2.2% band, the change is overnight: compliant one month, Excessive the next.
 Here is what changed, who is affected, and what to do about it.

 What changed